-BU authors to sign books, reminisce with students, alums Darden, Whittington return to discuss writing successes By Tommy Stone Reporter Baylor's Library Advancement will welcome two well-known authors and Baylor alumni for a book signing this afternoon in celebration of homecoming weekend.
-The purpose of the Connect w/BU Authors book signing is to "connect alumni, who are authors, back to the university, said Mary Goolsby, library advancement coordinator.
+for a free application BU authors to sign books, reminisce with students, alums Darden, Whittington return to discuss writing successes By Tommy Stone Baylor's Library Advancement will welcome two well-known authors and Baylor alumni for a book signing this afternoon in celebration of homecoming The purpose of the Connect w/BU Authors book signing is to "connect alumni, who are authors, back to the university, said Mary Goolsby, library advancement coordinator.
 The event was established for its first time by an association of the Baylor Libraries, the Baylor Bookstore, the Alumni Association and the Baylor Press, Goolsby said.
 The book signing will feature Robert Darden, class of '76 and an associate professor in journalism, and Brad Whittington, class of '79, who is a last-minute replacement for Howard E. Butt, owner of H.E.B. grocery stores.
-Whittington will be signing Welcome to Fred: A Novel which is a story about a fictional town in Texas.
+Whittington will be signing Wade Auto Body started in 1970.
+For more than 35 years, we have been providing Quality Collision Repairs and Next to Campus at 5th & Bagby Welcome to Fred: A Novel which is a story about a fictional town in Texas.
 He now lives in Austin and his books are receiving notice and awards for his humorous depiction of his Texas town of Fred, Goolsby said.
 Darden will be signing his most recent book, Reluctant Prophets and Clueless Disciples: Introducing the Bible by Telling Its Stories and his critically acclaimed book, People Get Ready: A New History of Black Gospel Music, in which he looks at gospel music from periods in Africa through today's gospel music.
 In his most recent book, Darden shares stories from the Bible rather than the commandments and regulations showing, "how storytelling works through a storyteller's point of view," Darden said.
 "The greatest story is the story of change," Darden said.
-"Human beings are storytelling creatures.
-Darden stands by his belief in the richness of storytelling from the view of a writer and teacher.
+"Human beings are storytelling Darden stands by his belief in the richness of storytelling from the view of a writer and teacher.
 He said stories help students remember important facts.

-He cited the math department as an example, stating that teachers use original stories of theorems to help students recall information.
-In his books, he said he tries to look at "what the story is telling us."
-Darden said he developed his storytelling ability while he was a student at Baylor.
+He cited the math department as an example, stating that teachers use original stories of theorems to help students recall In his books, he said he tries to look at "what the story is tell- Darden said he developed his storytelling ability while he was a student at Baylor.
 "It was a wonderful time to be a Baylor student because all my professors had a deep Christian faith," Darden said.
 Darden's geology professor O.T.
 Hayword was one of his most memorable professors, he said, because of his storytelling abilities.
 The book signing will be an open event during which students are encouraged to come meet and converse with successful Baylor alumni.
-'Bringing successful Baylor grads back to the university always makes me feel a lot better about what awaits me after I graduate," said Kirby Llanos, a San Antonio junior.
+Bringing successful Baylor grads back to the university always makes me feel a lot better about what awaits me after I graduate," said Kirby Llanos, a San Antonio junior.
 "I definitely plan on attending the event."
-The authors will sign books from 4 to 5:30 p.m. today in the Moody Memorial Library foyer. on campus to talk to students about mission opportunities.
+The authors will sign books from 4 to 5:30 p.m. today in the Moody Memorial Library foyer.
+BEAR BRIEFS Missions dinner, prayer The Bobo Baptist Student Center will be having a meal and prayer for missions week from 8-9 a.m. on Monday.
+Students have an opportunity to pray and worship with Missions Week missionaries who are on campus to talk to students about mission opportunities.
 Free coffee, music Free Starbucks coffee from all over the world will be available while Denise Hern performs and missionaries are able to talk with students on Monday at 8 p.m. in the Bobo Baptist Student Center.
+NSCS meeting

-NSCS meeting The National Society of Collegiate Scholars will hold its fifth meeting Monday at 8 p.m. in A108 Baylor Sciences Building.
-To submit a brief, send an email to lariat@baylor.edu.
+The National Society of Colmail to lariat@baylor.edu.